mozilla/pontoon/docs/l10n_setup.rst

     * pick up changed .po files from SVN,
     * compile the .mo files,
-    * then push everything over to git...
+    * then (if necessary) push everything over to git...
     * ... and retag the git submodule to the latest revision.

     The script is available in playdoh under ``bin/autol10n.sh``.